abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 layout: post
 ---

 Brain health refers to the preservation of brain integrity and cognitive function.
-Because brain health does not depend on a single factor, below we propose a multi-model approach to maintaining brain health.
+Because brain health does not depend on a single factor, the multi-model approach to maintaining brain health is proposed.

 ## Contents
 - [Avoid head injuries](#avoid-head-injuries)